Discuss Forum

 How to become an RBI Grade B officer?

-Becoming an RBI Grade B Officer requires a combination of eligibility, preparation, and clearing a multi-stage selection process.
-First, ensure you meet the eligibility criteria: be between 21–30 years old (with relaxations for reserved categories) and have the required educational qualifications usually a graduation degree with minimum marks or post-graduation if needed.
+Becoming an RBI Grade B Officer requires meeting eligibility conditions, preparing well, and clearing a structured selection process.
+First, a candidate must be between 21 to 30 years of age (age relaxation is available for reserved categories) and should hold a graduation degree with the required minimum marks, or a post-graduation qualification where applicable.

 StepDetailsTips